not-louis-239/pylines/README.md

 # Pylines Flight Sim

-## Overivew
+## Overview

-This is a lightweight, open-source flight simulator made in Python with Pygame and a OpenGL.
-It uses a simplified flight model to allow users to learn about the mechanics of flight without being overwhelming.
+This is a lightweight, open-source flight simulator made in Python with Pygame and OpenGL.
+With over 39,000 km² of terrain to explore, including vast mountain ranges and rivers, it uses a simplified flight model to allow users to explore the mechanics of aviation without being overwhelmed.

 **Author:** Louis Masarei-Boulton
-**Version:** 0.7.4
+**Version:** 0.8.1

 ## Features

-* Over 39,000 km² of land to fly over, with vast mountain ranges and rivers.
-* Time-based sky colouring and terrain darkening.
+* Dynamic sky and terrain lighting.
-* Sun and moon that move based on time.
+* Sun and moon that update in real time, in your local time zone.
-* A simplified Cessna 172 flight model and cockpit GUI.
+* Simplified Cessna 172 flight physics model and cockpit GUI.
-* Landing feedback and (currently janky) crash mechanics.
+* Runways, landing feedback, crash and damage mechanics.
-* Overspeed damage if you don't fly carefully.

 ## Project Status